Child Development Center

 Construction on the new building has been delayed due to rain.
 The revised projection to receive a Certificate of Occupancy (CO) is mid-October.
 Upon receipt of the CO, the CDC space must be inspected and licensed by the N.C.
 Department of Human Resources.
 Currently, we hope to open in early November 2019.

 Q: When will the CDC begin taking names for a waiting list?

-The Child Development Center anticipates being able to accept interest forms starting June 17, 2019.
+The Child Development Center began accepting interest forms on June 17.
 All requests for child care will be accepted through an interest form available on this page.
 Forms will only be accepted online.
 Each interest form will be worked in the order of receipt.
 The interest form will provide the CDC with basic information about your child and will note whether your family is requesting financial assistance.
 The CDC Director will follow up with you about enrollment or the wait list process.

 Q: Will there be any preference given to Covenant members?